JoeVirtual/KonFoo/README.md

 * metadata converter to the `flare.json` format to visualise the mapper with [d3.js](https://d3js.org).

-This library is far away from stable but it works so far.
+This library is stable.
 Feedback is very welcomed!

 ## Installation